SunLeap/READABOUTME-/README.md

 # READABOUTME-
 I'm Sunleap, 18 years old.
-I'm studying at American University of Phnom Penh (AUPP) as freshman, majoring in Digital Infrastructure.
+I'm studying at the American University of Phnom Penh (AUPP) as a freshman, majoring in Digital Infrastructure.
-I'm here to learn various types of coding language.
+I'm here to learn various types of coding languages.
-My hobbies are: Play badminton, vidoe game, listen to music, and do adventure.
+My hobbies are: Playing badminton, playing video games, listening to music, and doing adventure.